-Prepare a garden-soil plot in the fall as you would for planting any other type of seeds.
-Make a furrow that is no more than 1-2 times deeper than the longest dimension of the seed.
-Cover the seeds with a light cover of soil and add an inch or two of sand over the row.
-The sand will prevent crusting of the soil which inhibits germination.
+Prepare a garden soil plot in the fall as you would for planting any other type of seeds.
+Make a furrow that is no more than 1 to 2 times deeper than the longest dimension of the seed.
+Cover the seeds with a light cover soil and add 1 to 2 inches of sand over the row.
+This will prevent crusting of the soil which inhibits germination.

-Next, place wire screen, or hardware cloth, over the row—be sure all the edges are pushed down into the soil several inches and the ends are closed.
-This prevents chipmunks and squirrels from digging up the seeds' The following April watch the seeded area closely for newly germinated seedlings.
-As they grow, remove the wire-screen to prevent restriction of the new plants. (see Handling in Nursery, below)
+Next, place a wire screen over the row.
+Push the edges of the screen several inches into the soil on all four sides.
+This prevents chipmunks and squirrels from digging up the seeds.
+The following spring carefully watch the seeded area closely for newly germinated seedlings.
+As they grow, remove the wire screen to prevent bending of the new plants.

-When the plants are 6 to 8 inches tall, apply 1 to 2 tablespoonful of urea along each 12 inches of row in a band on one side of the seedlings.
-Keep the fertilizer about 3 inches away from the seedlings.
+With all methods, after the seedlings are 6 to 8 inches tall carefully band 1 to 2 tablespoons of urea along each 12 inches of row.
+Keep the fertilizer about 2 inches away from the plants.
 Water thoroughly every 10 to 12 days.

-The new seedling has a taproot.
-To facilitate transplanting we suggest you cut the taproot by pushing a spade under each plant.
-The spade should be pushed into the soil to cut the taproot about 5-6 inches below the surface.
+Stone fruits have a hard covering over the embryo.
+To facilitate germination it is helpful to crack the hard covering slightly using a nutcracker just before planting.
+Be careful not to crush the embryo inside the covering.
+The new seedlings will develop a tap root.
+To facilitate transplanting, it is necessary to cut the taproot by pushing a spade under each plant.
+The spade should be pushed into the soil to cut the taproot about 5 to 6 inches below the surface.